ankrutik/notes/aws/solutions_arch_cert/notes.md

 AWS Budgets is incorrect because it simply gives you the ability to **set custom budgets that alert** you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
 You can also use AWS Budgets to **set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.**

+## AWS Connect

+Amazon Connect is an omnichannel **cloud contact center**.
+You can set up a contact center in a few steps, add agents who are located anywhere, and start engaging with your customers.

+You can create personalized experiences for your customers using omnichannel communications.
+For example, you can dynamically offer chat and voice contact, based on such factors as customer preference and estimated wait times.
+Agents, meanwhile, conveniently handle all customers from just one interface.
+For example, they can chat with customers, and create or respond to tasks as they are routed to them.

+Amazon Connect is an open platform that you can integrate with other enterprise applications, such as Salesforce.
+In addition, you can take advantage of the AWS ecosystem to innovate new experiences for your customers.

+## Amazon SES

+Simple Email Service

+can only use Amazon SES to send email from addresses or domains that you own.

+To prove that you own an email address or domain, you have to verify it.

+Sizes of 10MB to 40MB

+Limits are:

+- Sending quota: the maximum number of recipients that you can send email to in a 24-hour period.
+- Maximum send rate: the maximum number of recipients that you can send email per second.

+Supports SPF and DKIM.